-Phosphite treatment of dieback affected vegetation was undertaken by Dieback Treatment Services.
+Phosphite treatment of dieback affected vegetation has been undertaken by Dieback Treatment Services.

 The first stage of treatment targeted vegetation adjacent to the access track at the south-eastern corner of the site and the adjacent watercourse within the Offset Area.
 Phosphite treatment areas correlate with the occurrence of 'infested' areas mapped from the various assessments.
+The second stage of treatment targeted vegetation adjacent to the main access track at the southern end of the Project Area.